codetrial/element-admin/README.md

 A dead simple but powerful vue admin with Vue CLI 3 and ElementUI.

+This project is built by a magic vue cli plugin - [@codetrial/vue-cli-plugin-element](https://github.com/codetrial/vue-cli-plugin-element)

 :us: English | [:cn: 简体中文](README.zh-CN.md)

 ## Docs